 The idea of an IBAN number is to smooth the process of overseas transactions.
 More specifically, to mitigate rejected payments, errors and reduce transfer delays.

-It’s of paramount importance to ensure you use the correct IBAN number.
+It’s of paramount importance that you use the correct IBAN number.
 Otherwise, your money may not end up where you need it to go.

 An IBAN number doesn’t replace a bank’s account number and sort code.
 Rather, it is to be used as well as these details.